 The applicant suggests some noise mitigation measures will be required for rooms and gardens adjacent to the roads to the south and west of the site to safeguard the amenities of future occupiers.
-The Environmental Health Officer's comments are awaited and will be reported in the additional observations at Committee, however officers are content that orientation of buildings/habitable rooms and proposed buffers will limit any significant noise/pollution issues to future occupiers of the development.
+The considered orientation of buildings together with the proposed landscaping buffers will assist in limiting any significant noise/pollution issues to future occupiers of the development.
+These matters can be addressed at reserved matters stage.

-The well considered landscape buffers shown on indicative plans will assist in ensuring the new development is able to meet necessary separation distances to safeguard the outlook, light and amenities of existing residents surrounding the site.
+The proposed landscape buffers shown on indicative plans will assist in ensuring the new development is able to meet necessary separation distances to safeguard the outlook, light and amenities of existing residents surrounding the site.
 The residential use will be compatible with the adjoining residential uses and associated noise and comings and goings are unlikely to be so significant as to warrant refusal of the application.